 Pete has taken multiple cases to trial and has achieved not guilty verdicts for charges of drug trafficking and possession, and battery, and criminal trespass.
 He tried his first felony case before getting his bar results and achieved not guilty verdicts on both charges for his client.
 In addition to acquittals, he has also helped his clients receive dismissals in charges of aggravated assault, child cruelty, robbery, burglary, criminal damage to property, theft by taking, and more.

-In addition to success in criminal cases, Pete has a growing family law practice where he has helped many clients with cases involving divorce, child custody, legitimation, temporary protective orders, and adoption.
-Pete is also a certified Guardian Ad Litem in the State of Georgia where he represents the best interest of children in dependency and other cases.
+Pete also manages a growing family law practice that helps clients with cases involving divorce, child custody, child support, contempt, legitimation, and temporary protective orders.
+He has served as a Guardian ad Litem in juvenile court where he has represented the best interest of children in dependency cases.

 While in law school, Pete interned for federal, county, and city prosecutors’ offices where he learned first-hand how prosecutors build and carry out their cases.
 He now uses that experience to his advantage in his criminal defense practice.

 Pete is the current president of the Walton County Bar Associations, and is a member of the Rotary Club of Monroe, Georgia, the Walton County Chamber of Commerce, the Criminal Law Section of the State Bar of Georgia, and the Georgia Association for Criminal Defense Lawyers.
 He is admitted to the practice of law in both the Court of Appeals and the Supreme Court of Georgia.